arhaanb/vipriya/README.md

 2. Add the `MONGO_URI` to the `.env` file.
 3. Install dependencies using `npm i`
 4. Run the program using `yarn dev`.
-5. The backend API link and port will have to be run on your local network using your IP.
-This has been hardcoded for the purpose of this hackathon.
+5. The backend API link and port must be run on your local network using your IP.
+This has been hardcoded for this hackathon.
 Your device may have a different one and require additional setup to run the mobile app.

 **Note: Both the backend API and mobile app will have to be run together.**
 Contact [Arhaan Bahadur](https://arhaanb.com) for any more details.